nokxs/esp8266-alternative-deep-sleep/README.md

 ## Test it

-This repository contains a [PlattformIO], which you can use to check if this also works for you.
+This repository contains a [PlatformIO project](https://platformio.org/), which you can use to check if this also works for you.
 If you are not using an ESP-01, you might need to adjust [platformio.ini](platformio.ini).
 The important bits are in [src/main.cpp](src/main.cpp).